Boingo Wireless (NASDAQ:WIFI) Issues Q3 Earnings Guidance

-Boingo Wireless (NASDAQ:WIFI) updated its third quarter earnings guidance on Thursday.
+Boingo Wireless (NASDAQ:WIFI) issued an update on its third quarter earnings guidance on Thursday morning.
 The company provided EPS guidance of (0.14-0.07) for the period, compared to the Thomson Reuters consensus EPS estimate of ($0.10).
 The company issued revenue guidance of $60-65 million, compared to the consensus revenue estimate of $70.69 million.Boingo Wireless also updated its FY 2019 guidance to $-0.45–0.34 EPS.

-Boingo Wireless (NASDAQ:WIFI) last issued its quarterly earnings results on Wednesday, May 8th.
-The technology company reported ($0.12) earnings per share for the quarter, missing the Thomson Reuters’ consensus estimate of ($0.10) by ($0.02).
-The business had revenue of $66.47 million for the quarter, compared to analysts’ expectations of $65.74 million.
-Boingo Wireless had a negative return on equity of 4.49% and a negative net margin of 1.88%.
-Equities research analysts predict that Boingo Wireless will post -0.4 earnings per share for the current fiscal year.
+Several analysts have recently commented on the stock.
+Zacks Investment Research upgraded shares of Boingo Wireless from a hold rating to a buy rating and set a $16.00 price objective on the stock in a research report on Saturday.
+Northland Securities restated a buy rating on shares of Boingo Wireless in a research report on Friday.
+BidaskClub downgraded shares of Boingo Wireless from a sell rating to a strong sell rating in a research report on Saturday, June 29th.
+ValuEngine upgraded shares of Boingo Wireless from a sell rating to a hold rating in a research report on Friday.
+Finally, Craig Hallum decreased their price objective on shares of Boingo Wireless from $29.00 to $22.00 and set a buy rating on the stock in a research report on Friday.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and ten have issued a buy rating to the stock.
+The company currently has a consensus rating of Buy and a consensus price target of $29.78.

-WIFI has been the topic of several analyst reports.
-Zacks Investment Research upgraded shares of Boingo Wireless from a hold rating to a buy rating and set a $16.00 price target on the stock in a research note on Saturday.
-Northland Securities reiterated a buy rating on shares of Boingo Wireless in a research note on Friday.
-BidaskClub cut shares of Boingo Wireless from a sell rating to a strong sell rating in a research note on Saturday, June 29th.
-Craig Hallum dropped their price target on shares of Boingo Wireless from $29.00 to $22.00 and set a buy rating on the stock in a research note on Friday.
-Finally, ValuEngine upgraded shares of Boingo Wireless from a sell rating to a hold rating in a research note on Friday.
-One analyst has rated the stock with a sell rating, one has given a hold rating and ten have given a buy rating to the company.
-Boingo Wireless has a consensus rating of Buy and a consensus price target of $29.78.
+Boingo Wireless (NASDAQ:WIFI) last announced its quarterly earnings results on Wednesday, May 8th.
+The technology company reported ($0.12) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.10) by ($0.02).
+The company had revenue of $66.47 million during the quarter, compared to the consensus estimate of $65.74 million.
+Boingo Wireless had a negative net margin of 1.88% and a negative return on equity of 4.49%.
+Equities research analysts expect that Boingo Wireless will post -0.4 earnings per share for the current fiscal year.

-In other Boingo Wireless news, Director David Hagan sold 98,346 shares of Boingo Wireless stock in a transaction on Thursday, July 18th.
-The shares were sold at an average price of $18.15, for a total value of $1,784,979.90.
-Following the sale, the director now directly owns 1,056,229 shares in the company, valued at approximately $19,170,556.35.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, insider Derek Peterson sold 11,628 shares of Boingo Wireless stock in a transaction on Thursday, May 16th.
-The shares were sold at an average price of $21.77, for a total transaction of $253,141.56.
-Following the completion of the sale, the insider now owns 57,447 shares in the company, valued at $1,250,621.19.
+In other Boingo Wireless news, CFO Peter Hovenier sold 5,000 shares of Boingo Wireless stock in a transaction on Monday, July 15th.
+The shares were sold at an average price of $17.80, for a total value of $89,000.00.
+Following the completion of the transaction, the chief financial officer now directly owns 380,723 shares of the company’s stock, valued at approximately $6,776,869.40.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director David Hagan sold 98,346 shares of Boingo Wireless stock in a transaction on Thursday, July 18th.
+The stock was sold at an average price of $18.15, for a total transaction of $1,784,979.90.
+Following the completion of the transaction, the director now directly owns 1,056,229 shares of the company’s stock, valued at $19,170,556.35.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 147,756 shares of company stock worth $2,713,919.
-3.80% of the stock is owned by corporate insiders.
+Over the last quarter, insiders sold 147,756 shares of company stock worth $2,713,919.
+3.80% of the stock is currently owned by insiders.

 Boingo Wireless Company Profile